ArchRobison/FrequonInvaders/README.md

 # FrequonInvaders
-Port of Frequon Invaders to Go Language
+This is a work in progress to port Frequon Invaders from C++ to Go Language